 What is a high-quality table tennis blade

-The high-quality blade is not the cheap and mass production one.
+The high-quality blade is not cheap like mass production one.
 It’s the premium quality professional bat made by the experienced maker.

 It is the key to increase your potential of winning.
 So focus on the quality blade which matches your playing style.

 Remember, a good racket can make the same spin with a shorter stroke than the low-quality racket.

 Butterfly Viscaria (Read review/ check price 1/ price 2) is considered one of the very good blades in table tennis.
 It provides a good balance between “Speed”, and “Spin”.
 The “spin” quality is good.
 (This is the word of Zhang Jike during an interview).

 While Butterfly racket has a huge market in the US, and Europe (because they are faster, and harder).
 Stiga racket is preferred in China.
 Many top provincial Chinese players use the Stiga Clipper (check price), or Stiga Infinity VPS (custom handle) (read review/ check price 1/ check price 2).